Remi-Coulom/joedb/doc/source/intro.rst

 This will produce ``joedbi``, the joedb interpreter, and ``joedbc``, the joedb compiler. ``joedbi`` lets you manipulate the database with interactive commands. ``joedbc`` reads a file with joedbi commands that define the database schema, and produce C++ code as output.

 All the files for this tutorial are located in the ``doc/source/tutorial`` directory.
-This directory contains 3 files: ``tutorial.joedbi`` contains the intepreter commands that define the database schema, ``tutorial.cpp`` is the cpp file that manipulates the database, and ``generate.sh`` is a bash script that will compile all the code and run the program.
+This directory contains 3 files: ``tutorial.joedbi`` contains the interpreter commands that define the database schema, ``tutorial.cpp`` is the cpp file that manipulates the database, and ``generate.sh`` is a bash script that will compile all the code and run the program.

 The contents of these file should be self-explanatory: